sabujkumarjena/fs2-by-example/README.md

 - The producer emits elements at its own pace and notifies subscribers.
 - The consumers subscribe to updates and provide callbacks

+SUMMARY
+- fs2 streams are pull based (only emit when asked to)
+- Streams emit values in chunks
+- Pulls represent processes
+- - Useful when transforming streams
+- - Useful when transforming streams
+-  Pipes are functions from stream to streams
+- - The through operator can be used to transform a stream with a pipe

+# Concurrency #
+## Agenda ##
+- Running streams concurrently
+- - merge
+- - parJoinUnbounded
+- - Concurrently
+- Processing elements in parallel
+- - parEvalMap
+- Processing elements in parallel
+- - parEvalMap
+- Zipping streams
+- - zip
+- - zipRight
+- - parZip
+- Timed behaviour
+- - fixedRate
+- - fixedDelay
+- - awakeEvery
+- - awakeDelay
+-